Date Published: April 19, 2024

 What is Secure Software Development Lifecycle (SSDLC)?

 The defining principle is shift-left security: identifying and addressing vulnerabilities at the earliest possible stage, where they are cheapest to fix and least likely to reach production.
 A flaw caught during threat modelling in the design phase can cost a fraction of what the same flaw costs to remediate after deployment.
-Widely cited estimates originating from IBM's Systems Sciences Institute put the gap anywhere from 15x to over 100x, depending on the phase in which the flaw is caught.
-SSDLC turns that economic reality into a structured methodology.

 The stakes are highest for enterprise software solutions, where a single application may handle financial records, customer data, and core business operations across thousands of users.
-A vulnerability in an enterprise system rarely affects just one feature it cascades across integrations, legacy databases, and downstream services, which is why building security into the development lifecycle from day one is no longer optional for organizations operating at this scale.
+A vulnerability in an enterprise system rarely affects just one feature; it cascades across integrations, legacy databases, and downstream services, which is why building security into the development lifecycle from day one is no longer optional for organizations operating at this scale.

 The outcome of a mature SSDLC is software that is engineered to withstand real-world attacks from day one, protecting customer data, preserving trust, and reducing the business risk that follows every deployment.
 It is not a compliance exercise or a tooling decision.
 It is a structural commitment to building software that is secure by design rather than secure by patch.